 It may seem like an odd place to study Mandarin because it’s not the big city, but living in the southern part of China, in a smaller city, could actually benefit your Mandarin learning.
 In this blog post, we’ll share with you why you should study Chinese in Yunnan out of all places in China.

-Yunnan is known for a very high level of ethnic diversity.
+Yunnan is known for its very high level of ethnic diversity.
 Out of all the provinces and regions of China, Yunnan has the highest number of ethnic groups.
 Among China’s 56 recognized ethnic groups, 25 are found in Yunnan.

 With such a diverse population, you’ll experience a diverse set of languages and people.
-Every person you meet whether they’re local or not, will have a story to tell.
+Every person you meet, whether they’re local or not, will have a story to tell.
 You’ll be able to learn more about the culture in Yunnan through the residents living there.

 Most dialects of the Chinese language spoken in Yunnan are forms of Mandarin, the most spoken language in the world.

 Mandarin is the largest of the seven Chinese dialect groups and it’s spoken by more than 70% of Chinese speakers.

 Since you’ll be studying Chinese in Yunnan, you’ll be able to adventure out of your school and interact with the locals.
 Chatting in Mandarin with local Yunnan citizens may be hard at first, but it will give you real-world experience practicing your skills.